opticfluorine/sovereign/docs/world_structure.md

 ## Blocks

-Each domain is constructed of a collection of blocks as described above.
+The world is constructed of a collection of blocks as described above.
 A block is a unit cube (in position units) with side lengths equal to the tile dimension (in pixels) when rendered.
 Material blocks must be of unit length, but other entities may have arbitrary dimensions.
 All entities